What can you eat on the GAPS Intro Diet?

 • garlic, cooked or minced finely and added to hot food at the very end of cooking

-• ghee (introduce gradually) where to buy ghee
+• ghee (introduce gradually)

 • ginger root